IDAES/idaes-pse/docs/technical_specs/model_libraries/power_generation/control/pid.rst

   u(t) = u'(t) + u_ref

 Note that the steady-state bias is reference value that is not time-indexed in the current model.
 To account for an actuator saturation condition, the calculated manipulated variable u(t) can optionally be clamped within a range between its lower and upper bounds.
 For example, a control valve cannot close to less than 0% or open to more than 100%.
-To declare this option, the configuration variable “bounded_output” is set to True.
+To declare this option, the configuration option “bounded_output” is set to True.
 With this option turned on, the user needs to set the value for two mutable parameters.
 Parameter “mv_lb” is for the lower bound and parameter “mv_ub” is for the upper bound.
 If they are not set by the user, the default values of 0.05 and 1 for the lower and upper bounds will be used as defaults, respectively.
 Different clamping function has been tried to make the output of the manipulated variable u(t) within the lower and upper bounds.
 Since Pyomo model requires all functions to be smooth and differentiable, current PID controller model uses a sigmoid function as the clamping function.
 If the lower and upper bounds of u are u_l and u_u, respectively, the sigmoid function is defined as

 .. math::